-An absence on the due date of a major assignment (essay, lab report, project, etc.) or exam may not extend the due date of that assignment.
-The student should expect to submit the work and/or make-up the exam soon after their return.
-Likewise, absences during the preparation time of a major assignment may not extend the due date.
+An absence on the due date of a major assignment (essay, lab report, project, etc.) or exam may or may not extend the due date of that assignment.
+The student should expect to submit the work and/or make-up the exam soon after his or her return, generally the day of the return (assuming student has all notes and study guides).
+Likewise, absences during the preparation time of a major assignment may or may not extend the due date.
 Please see the course syllabi for specific guidelines regarding make-up work following absences.